AI Policy Fellowship 2026

 Tackle real-world AI policy challenges

 Fellows’ projects can have a variety of formats depending on each expert and fellowship coordinator, and will be set in partnership with each fellow.
-In general, fellows are expected to finalize advanced drafts of policy writing, lead presentations or events for key stakeholders, or produce smaller outputs responding to short-term policy opportunities.
-These concrete outputs help strengthen fellows’ AI policy track record while achieving impactful outcomes.
+Examples of projects that fellows have worked on include:

 Preparing you for after the Fellowship